Embryo Transfer, Oocyte Collection, and ICSI Services

 Additionally, oocytes can be recovered post-mortem, thus allowing for foals to be produced even after the death of the mare.

-The Hofmann Center offers oocyte recovery services for mares, both alive and deceased, as well as ICSI services through New Bolton Center’s Penn Equine Assisted Reproduction Laboratory (PEARL).
+The Hofmann Center offers oocyte recovery services for mares, both alive and deceased.

 Oocyte Recovery from Live Mares

 For live mares, oocytes, or eggs, are recovered from the mare’s ovaries using ultrasound guided transvaginal follicular aspiration.
 Follicles on the mare’s ovaries are aspirated while the mare is standing in stocks under heavy sedation.
-We boast an average 50% oocyte recovery rate per aspirated follicle – among the best recovery rates you can find.
+On average, our oocyte recovery rates are between 50 and 70%.

-The recovered oocytes are taken to our laboratory at New Bolton Center, PEARL (the Penn Equine Assisted Reproduction Laboratory), which specializes in intracytoplasmic sperm injection (ICSI).
-There, the oocytes are matured, each oocyte injected with a single sperm cell and then allowed to develop in culture for several days.
+The recovered oocytes will be packaged and shipped overnight to an outside laboratory which specializes in ICSI.
+Oocytes that mature in the laboratory will be injected with a single sperm cell and then allowed to develop in culture for several days.

 Any resulting embryo(s) can be shipped to local embryo transfer centers for transfer into recipient mare(s), or vitrified for later transfer.